CymatiCorp/CyKit-Python-3.3/README.md

 believe used a VC++2008 Compiler.
 However, Python 3.3.0 makes use of the<br> VC++ 2010 compiler as well as .NET framework. <br><br>

-If you do not install a VC++ 2010 Compiler, you will be prompted with the<br>
+If you do not install a VC++ 2010 Compiler, you will be prompted with the following<br>
-following while building gevent:
+while building gevent:
 ```
 Error: Microsoft Visual C++ 10.0 is required (Unable to find vcvarsall.bat)
 ```